* Served as President of the Wilderness Society from 1996 until 2012

-- Charges that President Bush “has declared war on the environment”
+* Charged that President George W. Bush “has declared war on the environment”

 Meadows first became interested in environmental issues as a volunteer leader in Tennessee, where he worked in conjunction with the Environmental Action Fund, the Sierra Club, and the Tennessee Environmental Council.
-He is currently a board member of the League of Conservation Voters, whose Political Committee he chairs.
-He is also a board member of the American Wilderness Coalition, Americans for Heritage and Recreation, the Campaign for America’s Wilderness, The Murie Center, and the National Wildlife Refuge Association.
+He was a board member of the League of Conservation Voters, whose Political Committee he chaired.
+He was also a board member of the American Wilderness Coalition, Americans for Heritage and Recreation, the Campaign for America’s Wilderness, the Murie Center, and the National Wildlife Refuge Association.
 In 2002 and 2003 he served as chairman of the Green Group, a national umbrella organization of environmentalist groups.

-Meadows has been particularly critical of the Bush administration, which he alleges has “declared war on the environment.”
-“The safeguards they’re dismantling,” says Meadows, “are the results of years of open public process, involving millions and millions of people.
+Meadows was particularly critical of the Bush administration, which he alleges had “declared war on the environment.”
+“The safeguards they’re dismantling,” said Meadows, “are the results of years of open public process, involving millions and millions of people.
 Our message to President George W. Bush is this: Americans demand an end to the assault.
 Stop the rollbacks.
 Protect our environment.”

-Demonstrating his Democratic Party loyalties, Meadows has, conversely, had many positive things to say about former President Bill Clinton.
+Demonstrating his Democratic Party loyalties, Meadows, conversely, had many positive things to say about former President Bill Clinton.
 At the end of Clinton’s second term, Meadows said, “From Florida to Alaska, Americans can celebrate one of the nation’s greatest environmental achievements as President Clinton and the Forest Service today protected nearly 60 million acres of the nation’s wild forests from logging and other development.”
 Absent from Meadows’ praise of Clinton was any mention of Clinton’s 1995 “Salvage Logging Rider” initiative which proposed to double the amount of logging on U.S. national forest land by exempting the logging industry from environmental regulatory laws.
-Meadows also sits on the directors’ board of the League of Conservation Voters, which endorsed John Kerry in the 2004 Presidential election.

 Describing the Bush administration’s environmental policies as “the politics of pillage,” Meadows wrote in November 2004: “The Bush administration has been relentless in trying to undermine decades of progress toward protection of the national parks, national forests, and other lands that all of us inherit simply because we are citizens of this great nation.
 Political appointees who had spent their careers pushing the interests of the mining, logging, and oil and gas industries were handed the keys to our natural treasures.
 They ordered up drilling in some of the West’s most wondrous places.
 These ‘stewards’ went after the rule that prevents logging and road building in unprotected national forest roadless areas.
 They linked arms with the snowmobile industry to increase the number of snowmobiles in Yellowstone.
 They watered down mining standards.
 Now [after Bush’s 2004 re-election], the administration does not have to worry about facing the voters again.
 Too often, Congress has either sat by while the federal agencies have pursued this radical agenda, or has been a willing partner.
 Fortunately, conservation-minded Republicans and Democrats have led bipartisan efforts in the Senate that prevented President Bush from realizing his goal of turning the biological heart of the Arctic Refuge into an industrial oil complex.”